Updating the Merchants Trail

 There will also be a downloadable version of the trail and map available from the resources page on the project website.

 The development of the Wisbech Merchants Trail App provides an up-to-date alternative to the traditional paper trail.
-Available to download now from the Apple Store and coming soon to Android, the App includes an interactive map and easy to navigate pages.
-Join local author Diane Calton-Smith, who provides the voice for the trail, on a tour of 16 different historic locations within the town.
+Available to download from the Apple App Store and Google Play Store soon, the App includes an interactive map and easy to navigate pages.
+Join local author Diane Calton-Smith, who provides the voice for the trail, on a tour of 17 different historic locations within the town.

 Read a blog from one of the project volunteers Dr Eric Somerville written during the early stages of the trail development.